pipiche38/Domoticz-Zigpy/README.md

 Edit the file CMakeList.txt and disable the "Use of builtin sqlite library" in order to link with the standard SQLITE3 lib.
 `option(USE_BUILTIN_SQLITE "Use builtin sqlite library" NO)

+For now there are a number of show stoppers to go forward:

+   * Domoticz issue, there are some conflict around SQLITE3 usage [Issue #4312](https://github.com/domoticz/domoticz/issues/4312)
+   * Zigpy library and quirk are developped for Home Automation with no documentation on how to use.
+These are very focus on the HA design.
+Using Zigpy on Domoticz required a lot of work at that stage :
+      1. Understand how to use zigpy
+      1. Understand what to do in order to have a correct setup (inside the plugin) to get all events from devices

+   * Zigpy has not a lot of manufacturer device support.
+During my work on the proof of concept, quiet a number of the devices that I'm using often for my devlopement and tests where not full supported and created error messages.
+The end result would be for the current ZiGat users a lack of supported devices.
+      * Aqara Opple Switches not supported
+      * Xiaomi Vibration making errors
+      * Legrand devices not supported (leave the network after a while )

+   * The Zigate layer is not really mature and is at an early stage.
+That mean that we wouldn't have such integration level with ZiGate as we have currently with the ZiGate plugin for Domoticz.

+Unfortunatly at that stage, I'm not able to move forward:

+1. Risk to develop a plugin based on assumption that Domoticz sqlite3 issue will be fixed.
+1. Required a lot of time to be spent in order to understand how the zigpy library .

 ## TO BE ADDRESSED

 * [IMPORTANT] Performances.
 The proof of concept has been developped with a LUMI Motion Sensor.
 This communicate 2 events ( Motion detection via Cluster 0x0406 and Illuminence via cluster 0x0400 ).